 Light a candle.
 Draw the required sigils.
 Now, raise your arms above your head and slowly, gently, exhale your soul.
 You won’t need it here.
 This is Audioccult, and it’s time to get low.
 Illustration: SHALTMIRA

 “THERE SHOULD BE ANOTHER SISTER ACT SEQUEL!!!”— words shrieked at 4am in haste, yet no more shall I repent nor suffer gray malaise, for summer is here at last.
 A quick stretch and a casting of Anthony Kiedis’ finger bones for luck.
 In the distance a bird cries out into the early morning sky, signaling another day of listening to music and looking at people’s thoughts about listening to music.
 By 6pm, however, I can flip both birds at work and spend the rest of the day in the sun, listening to music and talking to my friends about listening to music.
 But before I leave the house, I always make sure to pay attention to a few important rules—after all, isn’t the heat of summer a lot more ‘cool’ when you feel secure?
 I can’t always be swaddled up in a blanket, wrapped tightly so my sissy-boy arms can’t struggle while I get rocked and cradled, but I can be swaddled in helpful tips!
-Here’s a few, from me to you, and a dark soundtrack as well to keep the shade on you when it gets too warm.
+Here’s a few, from me to you.

 – Looking for your summer “hot spot”?
 Try the park!

 You gonna sit in an office all day there, buddy?
 Heck no, you want to get out there into the world and put your feet and body all over it!
 Relaxing in the warm summer grass will suck the cold void of day-to-day cognizance from you in no time flat!

 – Go to a fun restaurant and hang out with pals; or maybe with a lady, you Romeo!